kasparmartens/website/content/post/NP.md

 Neural Processes (NPs) caught my attention as they essentially are a neural network (NN) based probabilistic model which can represent a distribution over stochastic processes.
 So NPs combine elements from two worlds:

-* Deep Learning -- a neural network is a flexible non-linear function which is straightforward to train
+* Deep Learning -- neural networks are flexible non-linear functions which are straightforward to train
 * Gaussian Processes -- GPs offer a probabilistic framework for learning a distribution over a wide class of non-linear functions

 Both have their advantages and drawbacks.
 In the limited data regime, GPs are preferable due to their probabilistic nature and ability to capture uncertainty.
-This differs from (non-Bayesian) NNs which represent a single function rather than a distribution over functions.
+This differs from (non-Bayesian) neural networks which represent a single function rather than a distribution over functions.
 However the latter might be preferable in the presence of large amounts of data as training NNs is computationally much more scalable than inference for GPs.
 Neural Processes aim to combine the best of these two worlds.

 I found the idea behind NPs interesting, but I felt I was lacking intuition and a deeper understanding how NPs behave as a prior over functions.
 I believe, often the best way towards understanding something is implementing it, empirically trying it out on simple problems, and finally explaining this to someone else.
 So here is my attempt at reviewing and discussing NPs.

+Before reading my post, I recommend the reader to take a look at both original papers.
+Even though here I discuss [[NPs]](https://arxiv.org/abs/1807.01622), you might find it easier to start with [[conditional NPs]](https://arxiv.org/abs/1807.01613) which are essentially a non-probabilistic version of NPs.

 ### What is a Neural Process?